YuliyaValova/DataEngineer_SparkPractice/README.md

 |PRODUCT_ID|PRODUCT_GROUP|YEAR|year_purchases|
 +----------+-------------+----+-------+------+
 ```
-- Save the data in CSV format to Cloud Object Storage in three files, partitioned by year.
+- Save the data in CSV format to Cloud Object Storage or locally in several files, partitioned by year.

 ## Requirements
 Strongly recomended to use: